HayesBarber/spaced-repetition-learning/README.md

 srl config --replication-disabled
 ```

-When replication is enabled, running `srl backup` will automatically send the backup to the configured remote server's `/backup` endpoint.
+When replication is enabled, running `srl backup create` will automatically send the backup to the configured remote server's `/backup` endpoint.
 The remote server must be running `srl server` to accept replicated backups.

 ---